marychellecarreon/NearbyMeRestaurant-using-Ionic-Framework/README.md

-This is a googlemap with current location using [Ionic](http://ionicframework.com/docs/) projects.
+This is a googlemap with current location using [Ionic](http://ionicframework.com/docs/) framework.

 Follow these instructions to deploy: